-On a day-to-day basis, the Legal Team and Manage-
+On a day-to-day basis, the Legal Team and Management support provides legal assistance and advice to the management, the Board and the General Assembly in terms of governance.
+The Legal Team is also ensuring the compliance of the Association with national law applicable to companies and associations.

-ment support provides legal assistance and advice to the management, the Board and the General Assembly in terms of governance.
-The Legal Team will also ensure the compliance of the Association with possible new national law applicable to companies and associations.
-In particular, in 2023, it is expected to amend the ETNSOG's Articles of Association to (i) comply with the recently approved Belgian Code of Companies and Association and (ii) possibly adjust to the requirements of Hydrogen and Decarbonised Gas Market package, as needed.
+Depending on the final outcome of the Hydrogen and Decarbonised Gas Market package of legislation, the Legal Team and Management support might be required to assist the association in adjusting ENTSOG statutes and ways of working to the requirements of Hydrogen and Decarbonised Gas Market Package, as needed.